botlabs-gg/yagpdb-docs-v2/content/learn/beginner/inputs-1.md

 ## Parsing Arguments

 Because parsing arguments is no easy task, we provide a convenience function, `parseArgs`, to parse the arguments passed to a custom command.
-For simple commands, this is the recommended way.
+For simple commands, this is the recommended way to handle user input.
 In a later chapter, we will explore a more hands-on approach to parsing arguments.

 ### Defining Arguments